tropicalmentat/aoi-flood-detection/README.md

 #### Executing the modules

-- To execute a workflow for a sensor, use the `./run.sh` command (the run.sh script is found at the root of the repository)
+- To execute a workflow for a sensor, use the `./run.sh` command (the run.sh script is found at the root of the repository).
+Please refer to the sections below for more detailed instructions on using each module.

 - The default locations that the scripts will expect the input files for each sensor is located in the `data` directory located at the root of the repository.